Skip to Content

 Black Phoebe

-The Black Phoebe is a small to medium-sized, dull black flycatcher with white on the lower breast, belly, and under the tail.
+The Black Phoebe is a small to medium-sized black and white bird.
 It also has some white in the tail and as edging to some feathers in the wings.

 This flycatcher has a short crest, and is commonly seen at the edges of rivers, lakes, and other open habitats near water from California to the southern half of Arizona and New Mexico, and western Texas.